 I soon discovered my next obstacle.
 A manual tile cutter can only break big tiles with the pressure applied, not sheets of tiny mosaic tiles.
 I knew this would take me several days and was supposed to be a cheaper option, so, no hiring a wet saw tile cutter.
 Being an avid crafter, I had mosaic snips.
 I must be crazy because I snipped every single tile around the edges by hand.
 I must really like to torture myself because I always end up doing these crazy things.
 Well, it turned out well, and it’s done now.
 Story of my life!

-My hands are aching to paint my cabinets, and I promise you it is high up on my priority list.
+My hands are aching to paint my cabinets, and I promise you it is high on my priority list.
 Probably the next project once the basement is finished.
 Judged by the current rate, I get projects done; that might be a while still.

 I’m hoping that with the cabinets and tiles both white, the countertops will somehow work.
 And if they don’t, well, then we plan the next project!
 In the meantime, the kitchen is at least a little whiter and brighter, and I actually love the backsplash pattern.